-To blast with CDP, clients can purchase a CDP Blaster system, which requires a tank of compressed CO2 (with an internal syphon) to make dry ice, and powdered metal.
-The preferred metals to use with CDP are magnesium or an alloy of magnesium/aluminum.
+To blast with CDP, clients can purchase a CDP Blaster system, which requires powdered metal and a tank of compressed CO2 (with an internal syphon) to make dry ice.
+The preferred metals to use with CDP are magnesium or an alloy of magnesium/aluminum as they work effectively and are readily available.
 Detonation byproducts are non-toxic and mainly a combination of non-toxic metal oxides of the metal used in the formulation.

 The system above can easily mix batches up to 10 kg (20 lb).
 Larger systems are available and can be custom built.

 CDP mixtures are powdered, very cold, they pack easily and can be customized to produce a wide range of blasting effects by varying the amount of metal in the mixture.

 Please contact EnviroDiamond to provide your powdered metal and carbon dioxide.

 Feature #1: CDP explosives are detonatable across a range of metal concentrations, and each exhibits a unique VOD and solids yield.
 This permits customers to prepare shots that deliver the perfect combination of energy, solids and gas necessary for a specific blasting objective.